NesnuKurian/PythonFlask/README.md

-A libraray project made using Python,FlaskAPI and MongoDB.
+A library project made using Python,FlaskAPI and MongoDB.
 This project demonstrates the CRUD operations.